 Students interested in Engineering Technology will find information here.

 The associate in science curriculum for Engineering Transfer is designed for students who plan to transfer to four-year colleges or universities to complete baccalaureate degree programs in engineering.
-The two-to-three year program provides a functional curriculum of engineering, mathematics, communication, and science required by most engineering schools.
-Multidisciplinary elective course options prepare students for a wide variety of engineering majors.
+The program provides a functional curriculum of engineering, mathematics, communication, and science required by most engineering schools.
+Multidisciplinary course options prepare students for a wide variety of engineering majors.

 Engineers should have an analytical mind, creativity, capacity for detail, ability to work as part of a team, and possess good oral and written skills.
 High school students should study physics, chemistry, and as much math as possible.
 Knowledge of word processing, spreadsheets, and computer programming is helpful.

 The General Education Requirements Transfer Agreement (GERTA) was established by the State Board of Higher Education to ease student transfers within the North Dakota University System.
 Students planning to transfer into engineering programs at the University of North Dakota or North Dakota State University will likely meet junior standing status provided they graduate BSC, completing the engineering degree plan requirements and receiving their Associate in Science.
 Students should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.